‘Bold And The Beautiful’ Day-By-Day Spoilers Week Of April 30: Despicable Lie Tears A Marriage & Family Apart

 Friday, May 4

 Bill has the audacity to tell Wyatt that coming forth with the “truth” was in everyone’s best interest.
-Bold and the Beautiful spoilers state that he tries to reassure Wyatt, but he is actually glad that his scheme has worked to perfection.
+Bold and the Beautiful spoilers state that he tries to reassure Wyatt, but he is actually glad that his scheme worked to perfection.

 Bill’s ready for Steffy to move on from the past, just not with Liam. #BoldandBeautiful pic.twitter.com/QZixtrJOXi